-If the last piece of art work you created has your 3rd grade teachers name plastered on the back, it’s time to create again.
-Let’s just jump back into it shall we?
+If the last piece of art work you created has your 3rd grade teachers name plastered on the back, it’s time to get started with art and create again.

 You may have forgotten your elementary art basics or just don’t remember that amazing feeling of creating.
 Ugh, but going back to 1987 may be difficult.
 Let us realistically get started with art for a true beginner.